mvazquezc/kubernetes-the-hard-way-osp/docs/09-bootstrapping-kubernetes-workers.md

 ## Prerequisites

 The commands in this lab must be run on each worker instance: `worker-0`, `worker-1`, and `worker-2`.
-Login to each worker instance using the `gcloud` command.
-Example:
+Login to each worker instance:

 ```
-gcloud compute ssh worker-0
+ssh -i ~/.ssh/k8s.pem worker-0.${DOMAIN}
 ```

 ### Running commands in parallel with tmux